Catholic Charities of Herkimer County

 Domestic Violence Program of Herkimer County

 The Domestic Violence Program offers crisis and supportive services to victims of domestic violence and their children.
-Services include; safe, temporary shelter for battered women and children, supportive counseling; support, accompaniment and advocacy through legal, medical, housing and social services systems.
+Services include; safe, temporary shelter for victims of domestic violence, supportive counseling; support, accompaniment and advocacy through legal, medical, housing and social services systems.
 We provide support group activities as well as information and referral.
 Community education and professional training programs are also offered.
 DV's 24 hour hotline number is 315-866-0458.

 Runaway and Homeless Youth Program (RHY)